Keyword match breakdown

-You upload one master resume during onboarding.
+Read onUpload one master resume during onboarding.
 Every job you track after that gets its own tailored version.
-The AI rewrites your bullets to match the phrasing the posting uses.
-React, Next.js, TypeScript in the posting means React, Next.js, TypeScript in your resume, in the same order.
+The AI rewrites your bullets to mirror the posting.
+Same nouns, same phrasing, same order.
+A deterministic validator flags any role, education, or certification dropouts before the output reaches you.
+Nothing fabricated, ever.

 4 steps.
 Each one runs in seconds.
 Scroll in order.